mwlang/flowmor_router/README.md

 ### route

-If you want to skip all the fancy route building provided by the Engine, then pass in a Proc to the :route option.
+If you want to skip all the fancy route building provided by the Engine, then pass in a Proc to the :route option and do it yourself.

 ```ruby
 class Post < ActiveRecord::Base